 Welcome to Oppland County and the weather right now!
 Oppland County is one out of 19 countys in Norway with a area of 25.191 km2 and a population of approximately 188,807.

 Each County is divided into different municipality.
-For Oppland County you will find the name of the municipality to your "right" (municipality for the whole country is 429) or read a short story given below.
+For Oppland County you will find the name of the municipality to your "right" (municipality for the whole country is 428) or read a short story given below.

 Principal industries are Fishing, agriculture, industry, trade and commerce, public services.